francescoimola/my-site/README.md

 ## This is a repo for my old personal website.
-[Visit my new sie site](https://www.francescoimola.com/).
+[Visit my new site](https://www.francescoimola.com/).

 ## License
 Source code is available under the [MIT license](LICENSE).